rwalk/gsdmm-rust/README.md

 examples/grades/grades_out_label_probabilities.csv
 examples/grades_out_labels.csv
 ```
 The cluster descriptions file lists the vocabulary for each each cluster, labeled 1-K. The label probabilities file is a `n_docs x K` matrix in `.csv` format giving the probability for each document to appear in the clusters 1-K.  The labels file provides a cluster label for each document and the probability of that label.
-Each line in the labels file is simply the pair `argmax,max` computed from the corresponding line in the label probability file.
+Each line in the labels file is simply the pair `argmax,max,text` computed from the corresponding line in the label probability file.

 ## Practical tips
 A few ideas for working with GSDMM: